Prag8855/aab/content/guides/german-work-visa.md

 - The **[German work visa](/glossary/Work%20Visa)** is a [residence permit](/glossary/Aufenthaltstitel) that lets you work as an employee in Germany.
 - The **[EU Blue Card](/glossary/Blue%20Card)** is like a work visa, but better.
 The application process is almost the same.

+**Note:** An immigration reform is coming in November 2023.
+The Blue Card will have lower requirements.
+Some of the Blue Card requirements might be outdated.
+I am working on an update for this.

+**Note:** In Berlin, you can now apply for the Blue Card online.
+The application steps for the Blue Card might be outdated.
+I am working on a new guide for this.

 {% include "_blocks/tableOfContents.html" %}

 ## Who needs a work visa or Blue Card?